I turned 38 today and I wanted to share some random thoughts about money and life, along with some lessons I’ve learned along the way.

 16. There is no easy path to wealth – We’ve all seen ads claiming you can earn $5,000 per month (or more) working from home.
 We’ve seen real estate investment seminars that promise returns of 25 percent or more.
 Someone is always angling to get at your hard-earned dollars.

 Consider what would have to happen in order for your $1,000 investment to make you wealthy.
 What if it doubles, or even triples?
 So what?
 It’s not going to be life changing, so why bother taking a huge risk?

 17. The amount you save matters more than your return on that savings – We obsess over investment returns and are willing to move mountains to get an extra half-percent on a savings account or GIC.

 But in reality, your savings rate (i.e. how much you save) will make much more of an impact than your annual returns, especially in the early years.
 Increase your monthly savings from $100 to $150 and you’ll enjoy a 50 percent increase in your savings.

 18. Track your income and expenses – The foundation to solid money management is understanding how much money comes in and how much goes out every month.
 There’s no other way around it – how else will you know what you can afford to save?

 19. Estimate your future income and expenses – Budgeting goes beyond tracking what happened in the past.
-In order to make a plan for the future, to buy a house or car, or save for a trip, you need to project where your finances will be several months in advance.
+Planning for the future, whether to buy a house or car, or save for a trip, means you need to project where your finances will be several months in advance.